samir-s-hassan/Buzz/README.md

 ## Notes

 This app was NOT solely created by me; This app was made in collaboration with others.
-Although, this repo holds the source code, source control was not done within this repo.
+Although this repo holds the source code, version control was not done within this repo.
 We used Bitbucket instead.